-States" and Clause 18 of the same Article grants it the power "To make all laws which shall be necessary and proper for carrying into execution the foregoing Powers# . . . " This grant, as we have pointed out in Heart of Atlanta Motel "extends to those activities intrastate which so affect interstate commerce, or the exertion of the power of Congress over it, as to make the regulation of them appropriate means to the attainment of a legitimate end, the effective execution of the granted power to regulate interstate commerce. " United States v.
-Wrightwood Dairy Co., 315 U.S. 110, 119 (1942).
-Much is said about a restaurant business being local but "even if appellee's activity be local and though it may not be regarded as commerce, it may still, whatever its nature, be reached by Congress if it exerts a substantial economic effect on interstate commerce . . . " Wickard v.
-Filburn, Mur din supra, at 125.

-are beyond the reach of Congress are "those which are completely within a particular state, which do not affect other states, and with which it is not necessary to interfere, for the purpose of exercising some of the general powers of the 224.5.
-(9 Wheat.)
-13 government."
+5. The Power of Congress to Regulate Local Activities.
+Article I, § 8, cl.
+3, confers upon Congress the power "to regulate commerce . . . among the several States" and Clause 18 of the same Article grants it the power "to make all laws which shall be necessary and proper for carrying into execution the foregoing Powers . . . ."
+This grant, as we have pointed out in Heart of Atlanta Motel "extends to those activities intrastate which so affect interstate commerce, or the exertion of the power of Congress over it, as to make regulation of them appropriate means to the attainment of a legitimate end, the effective execution of the granted power to regulate interstate commerce."
+United States v.
+Wrightwood Dairy Co., 315 U. S. 110, 119 (1942).
+Much is said about a restaurant business being local but "even if appellee's activity be local and though it may not be regarded as commerce, it may still, whatever its nature, be reached by Congress if it exerts a substantial economic effect on interstate commerce . . . ."
+Wickard v.
+Filburn, supra, at 125.
+The activities that are beyond the reach of Congress are "those which are completely within a particular state, which do not affect other states, and with which it is not necessary to interfere, for the purpose of exercising some of the general powers of the government."

 Gibbons v.
-Ogden, Wheat.
-195 (1824).
+Ogden, 22 U. S. (9 Wheat.)
+1, 195 (1824).
 This rule is as good today as it was when Chief Justice Marshall laid it down almost a century and a half ago.

-This Court has held time and time again that this power extends to activities of retail establishments, including restaurants, which directly or indirectly burden or obstruct interstate commerce.
+This Court has held time and again that this power extends to activities of retail establishments, including restaurants, which directly or indirectly burden or obstruct interstate commerce.
 We have detailed the cases in Heart of Atlanta Motel, supra, and will not repeat them here.

 Nor are the cases holding that interstate commerce ends when goods come to rest in the state of destination apposite here.
 That line of cases has been applied with reference to state taxation or regulation but not in the field of federal regulation.